gscontras/probLang/chapters/02-pragmatics.md

 #### Conclusion

-In this chapter we saw a simple model of scalar implicature calculation based on the vanilla RSA model.
-We then extended this model to also cover the speaker's uncertainty, and eventually also the listener's inferences about how likely the speaker is knowledgeable or not.
+In this chapter, we saw a simple model of scalar implicature calculation based on the vanilla RSA model.
+We then extended this model to also cover the speaker's uncertainty, and eventually also the listener's inferences about how likely the speaker is to be knowledgeable.

-In RSA, speakers try to optimize information transmission.
-It seems like it would have nothing to say, then, about situations where speakers produce utterances that are *literally false*, as in  "I had to wait a million years to get a table last night!"
+Within the RSA framework, speakers try to optimize information transmission.
+You might then think that the framework has nothing to say about situations where speakers produce utterances that are *literally false*, as in  "I had to wait a million years to get a table last night!"
 In the [next chapter](03-nonliteral.html), we'll see how expanding the range of communicative goals of the speaker can lead listeners to infer nonliteral interpretations of utterances.